DisciplesofLove/Discord-Bot-20250210T141237Z-001/README.md

 Prerequisites:
 - Node.js v16.0.0 or higher
-- MongoDB
 - IPFS node
 - Ethereum node (for blockchain integration)
+- Akash Network CLI (for decentralized compute)

 Steps:
 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Copy `.env.example` to `.env` and fill in the required environment variables
-4. Run `npm run setup` to initialize the environment and database
+4. Run `npm run setup` to initialize the environment and decentralized infrastructure

 ### Getting Started